-John A. Hird, Dean of SBS, expressed his gratitude for the alumni and donors who made the program accessible to SBS students with their generous gifts, while students, in turn, described the impact the internship had on their lives and professional aspirations.
+John A. Hird, Dean of SBS and professor of political science and public policy, expressed his gratitude for the alumni and donors who made the program accessible to SBS students with their generous gifts, while students, in turn, described the impact the internship had on their lives and professional aspirations.

 "There’s building momentum and it’s really exciting to see."

 - Dean John A. Hird

 Interns were placed in positions in and around Capitol Hill; some in the federal government, some in non-profits, some in advocacy organizations.
 Over 10 weeks, they took an online class while also networking with industry professionals, working alongside alumni, and taking guidance from mentors.

 Developed by SBS Career & Professional Development, this program aims to provide an affordable, structured, quality professional development experience for SBS undergraduates, and engage DC area alumni as mentors, to help shape the next generation of leaders emerging from SBS and UMass.

 Making Career Development Accessible

 “Getting outside my comfort zone was something unique to me,” said Denim Diaz, finance intern for the Center for Advanced Defense Studies.
 “Being at a non-profit that specializes in international relations, which is something I don’t take classes on was also awesome because I was able to see the finance side and also something that’s within my academic interest but not something I’ve studied."